spconger/IChing/README.md

 # IChing
-A python app to emulate the ancient Chinese fortune telling text First commit simply consists of the python class Hexline.
+A python app to emulate the ancient Chinese fortune telling text.
+First commit simply consists of the python class Hexline.